There are several no-annual-fee rewards cards that offer cash back on travel-related spending or can help you rack up points for future trips

 3. Blue Delta SkyMiles® Credit Card from American Express

-If you’re looking for a no-fee airline card, Blue Delta SkyMiles is one of just a handful of options for domestic airlines.
+If you’re looking for a no-annual-fee airline card, Blue Delta SkyMiles is one of just a handful of options for domestic airlines.
 If you enjoy flying Delta or one of their partner airlines like Air France or Alitalia, this may be a card you want to consider, because it earns SkyMiles, which you can redeem for free flights.

 The Blue Delta SkyMiles card is a good option for dining, as it earns 2 miles per dollar spent at U.S. restaurants, as well as 2 miles per dollar on any Delta expenditures.
 All other purchases will grant you 1 miles per dollar.
 It also comes with a 20 percent discount on any in-flight purchases, such as food or drinks, with Delta.